You’ve been meaning to get a better mattress over the last two months. You have narrowed down your search to a King or a California King mattress.

 Differences Between King vs California King Mattresses

 Well, if you’re of average body size, then this shouldn’t be a problem.
-However, if you are tall (and huge) then these dimensions are a big deal.
+However, if you are a tall sleeper (and huge) then these dimensions are a big deal.

 We recommend the California King size if you are taller than 6 feet.